jeffThompson/Design3/README.md

 Navigating Github, using the scanner

 **Homework**
-Photocopier Collage; bring in brushes, ink, and other materials for mark-making
+[Photocopier Collage](https://github.com/jeffThompson/Design2/blob/master/Assignments/01_PhotocopierCollage.md); bring in brushes, ink, and other materials for mark-making

+*Note for this week's assignment, see the [Design 2](https://github.com/jeffThompson/Design2/blob/master/Assignments/01_PhotocopierCollage.md) page*

 \- \- \-